Justin Sane

+Music career

 In 1988, Sane formed Anti-Flag with friend Pat Thetic.
+In a 2014 interview, Sane claimed that their first performance as a band occurred at his high school, that the band truly solidified in 1993, and that the 1988 iteration had "very little similarit[ies]" with "what Anti-Flag later became."

 In 1996, they released their first album, Die for the Government.
 Later that year, Andy Flag left the band as a result of personal disputes.
 Various band members came and went during 1997 and 1998, after which they finally settled on a permanent line-up consisting of Sane as lead guitarist/vocalist, Thetic as drummer, Chris Head as guitarist/backing vocalist, and Chris "#2" Barker as bassist/second vocalist.
 In 1998, the band released their second album, Their System Doesn't Work For You.

 In 1999 Anti-Flag released their third album, A New Kind of Army, and founded their own label, A-F Records.
 In 2001, they signed to Fat Wreck Chords after discussions with the label's owner, "Fat Mike" Burkett.
 Following their switch to Fat Wreck Chords, the band released Underground Network.

 Mobilize, recorded shortly after the September 11, 2001 attacks, was released early 2002.
 Anti-Flag released a split CD with Bouncing Souls seven months later.
 2003 saw the release of The Terror State, produced by Tom Morello of Rage Against the Machine.
 Anti-Flag's first DVD, Death of a Nation, was released in 2004.
 The DVD includes live footage, three music videos, an interview with the band, behind-the-scenes tour footage, and three montages compiled by the band.

 In 2006, Anti-Flag released For Blood and Empire on RCA Records.
 The Bright Lights of America was released in 2008.

-In May 2008, Sane moved to East End, London but he subsequently returned to Pittsburgh.

 On March 4, 2009, Sane jumped into the crowd at a concert at the LCR in Norwich to stop a scuffle which broke out and landed awkwardly, breaking his collar bone.
 This caused Anti-Flag to cancel the remainder of their tour with Rise Against and their upcoming headlining tour of Europe.
-The same year, a 2 track split album with Rise Against was released, originally given away with any merchandise purchase on the 2009 Rise Against/Anti-Flag/Flobots UK tour.
+The same year, a 2-track split album with Rise Against was released, originally given away with any merchandise purchase on the 2009 Rise Against/Anti-Flag/Flobots UK tour.

-Equipment

-Sane primarily uses ESP and LTD Eclipses, now almost exclusively after becoming an endorser of ESP.
-In the past, Sane used Gibson Les Pauls as well.
-Sane usually uses high gain Marshall amp heads like JCM800s, 900s, & 2000s and Marshall 1960 cabs.
-Sane and Head have used Orange and Hiwatt amplifiers and cabinets on recent tours.

-Education

-Sane graduated from The Oakland School in Pittsburgh and the University of Pittsburgh, majoring in communications and minoring in political science.

-Solo work

-Sane has released several solo recordings, such as 2001's six-track EP These are the Days and 2003's Life, Love and the Pursuit of Justice.
-These recordings generally focus on love, family, and more everyday concepts rather than the politically charged stance of Anti-Flag.